vsbuffalo/recmap/README.md

 ![Crates.io](https://img.shields.io/crates/v/recmap) ![Crates.io](https://img.shields.io/crates/d/recmap) [![docs](https://docs.rs/recmap/badge.svg)](https://docs.rs/recmap) ![Rust CI](https://github.com/vsbuffalo/recmap/actions/workflows/rust.yml/badge.svg)

-# RecMap library for reading and working with recombination maps in Rust
+# RecMap library (and command line tool) for reading and working with recombination maps in Rust

-`RecMap` objects can be created from reading in a HapMap-formatted recombination map.
+A `RecMap` object can be created from reading in a HapMap-formatted recombination map.
 Note that since the HapMap recombination format does not include the chromosome lengths, this must be specified too.
 A convenience function `read_seqlens` is provided to read in TSV-formatted